• Skip to main content

 If you like to see the green leaves, those appear in about a week.

 These differ from sunflower microgreens because there are no green leaves on these sprouts.
-If you’re looking for how to grow those longer gorgeous sunflower greens instead, (YUM!)
-I'll pop in a link as soon as it's up on the blog.
+If you’re looking for how to grow those longer gorgeous sunflower greens instead, (YUM!) here's my complete guide to growing sunflower microgreens.

 Sprouting Series